-If you are taking some kind of blood thinner medicine, call your doctor to find out if or when your medicine should be stopped before surgery.
+If you are taking any kind of blood thinner medicine, call your primary care provider to find out if or when your medicine should be stopped before surgery.

 Examples of medicines that can thin your blood are:

-There are 13 commonly used herbals that have some known side effects that may occur when taken with other medicines.
-Check with your doctor if you are taking:
+There are 15 commonly used herbals and supplements that have some known side effects that may occur when taken with other medicines.
+Check with your primary care provider if you are taking: